hsh2001/apple-dark-mode/README.en.md

 ...
 ```

-## Turn Dark mode on and off
+## Turn Dark Mode on and off
-The above-mentioned Dark mode recognition syntax only operates some browsers of more than iOS 13, iPadOS, MacOS Mojave.
-If you don't use  Apple devices of the latest version or supported browser, it doesn't operate.
-The following contents handle with methods how to encourage end users to access the Dark mode.
+The recognition function of Dark Mode works only on some browsers and devices, including iOS13, iPadOS, MacOS Mojave.
+Dark Mode doesn’t work when you don't use the latest apple devices and the browsers supporting the function of prefers-color-scheme media query.
+From now on, I'll tell you how to make Dark Mode available to users who use a device that does not support Dark Mode function.

- By controlling the `link` properties of the `media` element added to detach a file in the last time, you can enable or disable the CSS.
-First of all, the JavaScript function that turns off and turns on dark mode is called `darkModeSwitch` and create a button to manipulate it.
+You can enable or disable the CSS codes by manipulating the attribute of `media` in `link` tag that you added in order to detach the file.
+First, make the buttons so that you can control `darkModeSwitch`, the function of JavaScript that turns Dark Mode on/off.

 ```html
 <p>
   Dark Mode: